wllacer/dana-cube/README.md

 ## Actual Status

-__MASTER works__ but some pieces are lacking.
-If you want to try it fully although with a clumiser interface  please download release __0.3__
+__MASTER works__ but some pieces are lacking (Above all documentation).
+You can download the latest release to test it

 _Update Saturday of the BVM_: New GUI based on the Model View elements of Qt.
 Still some parts missing